Charles Gwynn: Family

 In 1904 Gwynn married Mary ("Molly") Armstrong, widow of Lieutenant Lowry Armstrong of the Royal Navy.
 Molly Gwynn had a daughter by her first husband, named Margery Armstrong.
 Charles Gwynn had no children.
 Molly Gwynn died in 1951.
 Charles Gwynn spent his final years in Dublin, where he died in 1963 at the age of 93.

+He is buried along with his wife Mary in the graveyard of St Maelruains Church, Tallaght.
+The inscription on the gravestone reads: